laget-se/paco/README.md

 * **Defaults to npm tasks** when they are defined or when no explicit commands have been provided – i.e. `paco build` -> `npm run build` when available.
 * **Makes use of built in npm functionality.** Tags, commits, commit messages and version bumps uses npm's built-in API.

-Current limitations:

-* Only supports babel transpiling internally

 Wishlist:

 * [x] Support for running `paco` in subdirectories
-* [ ] Support for merging configs from current working directory with parent configs
+* [x] Support for merging configs from current working directory with parent configs
 * [ ] Support for defining root configs wherever you want, i.e. manually stop searching parent directories for `.pacorc`
 * [ ] Proper release notes support, covering git releases, markdown changelog etc.